 - 15. Vulnerable Employees & Students-Each principal should communicate an openness to work with and listen to employees or students who may present a higher risk to COVID-19 due to some health vulnerability, e.g., over the age of sixty-five (65) and/or underlying medical conditions.
-Regarding employees, principals should consult the Superintendent and diocesan legal counsel when making human resource ("HR") decisions.
+Regarding employees, Principals should consult the Superintendent and diocesan legal counsel when making human resource ("HR") decisions.
 Regarding students, principals should discern options that may limit the student's exposure risk. - 16.
-Field Trips & Activities-Each principal should discern certain virtual group events or activities that could serve in lieu of field trips, assemblies, and other physical events.
-Field trips and other in-person activities are still permitted if conducted pursuant to social distancing and any applicable guideline contained herein.
-Other activities may include: choir, debate, spelling bees, Vocations Day, MathCounts, and other events or clubs. - 17.
-Visitors on Campus-Each principal should strictly limit any nonessential visitors (including parents), volunteers, and activities involving external groups or organizations as possible-especially with individuals who are not from the local geographic area (e.g., community, town, city, county). - 17.1 Principals may make certain exceptions for parents entering the campus to accompany students in preschool and kindergarten. - 17.2 All visitors onto campus, including parents, should wear a mask when social distancing is not feasible, e.g., walking in the hallway with other persons at the beginning of a school day.

-- 18. Sports-Each principal should "pursue options to convene sporting events and participation in sports activities in ways that minimizes the risk of transmission of COVID-19 to players, families, coaches, and communities."
-The capacity of gymnasiums and other facilities should be strictly limited to a total occupancy based on social distancing.
-Some suggestions for each sporting event include, but are not limited to: masks for coaches and spectators, limiting huddles, no handshaking or "high-fives" between teams; no sharing of sporting equipment, clothing, towels, and beverages, designated in and out doors for each facility, and no access to communal drinking fountains. - 19.
-Identifying Small Groups and Keeping Them Together (Cohorting)-Each principal should make reasonable efforts to ensure that employee and student groupings are as static as possible by having the same group of students stay with the same staff (all day for young students, and as much as possible for older student).
-Overall, limit mixing between groups if possible. - 20.
+Field Trips & Activities-Field trips and other in-person activities are permitted.
+Principals should discern whether any pertinent measures (e.g., social distancing) that may reduce risk are prudent and should remain cognizant of the rules of any third-parties involved. - 17.
+Sports-Each principal reserves the right, pursuant to the guidelines herein, to "pursue options to convene sporting events and participation in sports activities in ways that minimizes the risk of transmission of COVID-19 to players, families, coaches, and communities."
+Such options could include: limiting the capacity of indoor facilities, suspending handshakes or "high-fives" between teams; no sharing of sporting equipment, clothing, towels, and beverages, designated ingress and egress doors for each facility, and no access to communal drinking fountains. - 18.
+Identifying Small Groups and Keeping Them Together (Cohorting)-Each principal may determine if reasonable efforts are to be made in order that employee and student groupings are as static as possible by having the same group of students stay with the same staff (all day for young students, and as much as possible for older student).
+Overall, limit mixing between groups if possible. - 19.
 Staggered Scheduling for both Employees and Students-Principals may adopt procedures to "stagger arrival and drop-off times or locations by cohort or put in place other protocols to limit contact between cohorts and direct contact with parents as much as possible" and provide flexible worksites and hours for employees pursuant to diocesan HR guidelines.
 Parking lot triage may also be adopted to assist with timely drop off of students each day, which would include children remaining in vehicles while school staff take temperatures before students exit vehicles.
-Principals may also adopt an employee triage station for employees to check in each day upon arrival where their temperatures will be taken. - 21.
+Principals may also adopt an employee triage station for employees to check in each day upon arrival where their temperatures will be taken. - 20.
 Designated COVID-19 Point of Contact-Principal should "designate a staff person to be responsible for responding to COVID-19 concerns (e.g., school nurse)" and communicate with all employees, families, and students in order that all stakeholders at the school know who this person is and how to contact them.
-Should an ambulance need to be called for a sick student or employee, the designated staff shall not alert 9-1-1 that the party in question has COVID-19, but that he/she is exhibiting symptoms of respiratory distress, etc. School staff do not have the authority to diagnose any disease but should prepare emergency responders appropriately. - 22.
-Staffing & Training-Principal should make reasonable efforts to train employees on the safety protocols contained herein and create a roster of "trained back-up staff" that could assist when an employee is quarantined. - 23.
-Temperature & Symptoms-The principal may establish routine temperature screenings or symptom checks for both employees and students pursuant to the most updated CDC guidelines regarding symptoms.
-Pursuant to the CDC, a fever constitutes "the temperature of 100.4°F [38 °C] or greater, or feels warm to the touch, or gives a history of feeling feverish) accompanied by one or more of the following: skin rash, difficulty breathing, persistent cough, decreased consciousness or confusion of recent onset, new unexplained bruising or bleeding (without previous injury), persistent diarrhea, persistent vomiting (other than air sickness), headache with stiff neck, or appears obviously unwell." - 24.
-Well-being of the Employees and Students-The principal should take reasonable efforts to attempt to provide various means of support to both employees and students to provide them both natural and supernatural means of support, which includes, but is not limited to: (i) additional opportunities for prayer, devotions, and liturgies, (ii) additional opportunities for recess or recreational time, (iii) extended periods spent outdoors, whether for recreation or for class, and (iv) anything that would assist the whole of the human person, both body and soul, in coping and processing this extraordinary time.
-In addition, the CDC recommends: - 24.1 "Encourage employees and students to take breaks from watching, reading, or listening to news stories about COVID-19, including social media if they are feeling overwhelmed or distressed." - 24.2 "Promote employees and students eating healthy, exercising, getting sleep, and finding time to unwind." - 24.3 "Encourage employees and students to talk with people they trust about their concerns and how they are feeling."
+Should an ambulance need to be called for a sick student or employee, the designated staff shall not alert 9-1-1 that the party in question has COVID-19, but that he/she is exhibiting symptoms of respiratory distress, etc. School staff do not have the authority to diagnose any disease but should prepare emergency responders appropriately.